-- 1. Integrate holistic best practices into education offerings for individuals and groups in academic, patient care and staff development settings. - 2.
-Develop an ongoing professional nursing role through scientific inquiry and lifelong learning. - 3.
-Integrate nursing and related sciences and humanities required for success as an educator, practitioner or nursing leader in a variety of practice environments including two and four colleges, universities, ambulatory care centers, community health, occupational health, staff development, school health and hospitals. - 4.
-Apply information and communication technologies and teaching-learning principles in collaboration with the inter-professional patient care team for the improvement of health outcomes and disease management.
+- 1. Integrate evidence-based, person-centered practices into educational offerings for individuals and groups in academic, patient care and staff development settings. - 2.
+Develop a distinct nursing perspective through scientific inquiry, reflection, and ethical practices. - 3.
+Integrate nursing, caring, related sciences and humanities required for solving practice problems as an educator, practitioner or nursing leader in a variety of practice environments.

-- 5. Analyze professional regulatory and accreditation standards including health care policies impacting professional nursing practice and health care. - 6.
+- 4. Apply information, communication and emerging technologies and teachinglearning principles in collaboration with the interprofessional patient care team for the improvement of health outcomes and disease management. - 5.
+Apply professional regulatory and accreditation standards including health care policies impacting professional nursing practice and health care quality and safety. - 6.
 Design, implement, and evaluate educational offerings for individuals and groups that promote desired learner/patient outcomes. - 7.
-Exhibit cultural competence in delivering appropriate educational offerings to individuals, families, communities, and special populations. - 8.
-Develop awareness of rural, Appalachian and global health issues impacting nursing care provision including education, practice and administration.
+Model respect for diversity, equity and inclusion in delivering appropriate educational offerings to individuals, families, communities, and special populations. - 8.
+Demonstrate advocacy related to rural health and other emergent issues impacting nursing care provision including education, practice and administration.